-Mylan is ranked as a leading lawyer in White-Collar Crime & Government Investigations – New York by Chambers USA: America’s Leading Lawyers for Business 2024.
-She has also been included in Lawdragon’s “500 Leading Lawyers in America” list since 2023.
-Benchmark Litigation named Mylan to its 2022, 2023 and 2024 “Top 250 Women in Litigation” list, and recognized her as a 2025 “Litigation Star” nationally in Appellate, Securities and White-Collar Crime, as well as in New York.
-In July of 2022, The AmLaw Litigation Daily named Mylan a “Litigator of the Week” for securing a sentence of no jail time for a prominent New York real estate developer.
-She has also been recognized as a “Global Leader” since 2022 by Lexology Index (formerly Who's Who Legal) in their Business Crime Defence Global guide.
-In addition, Mylan was named to the 2022 list of “Notable Black Leaders” as well as the 2023 list of “Notable Women in Law” by Crain’s New York Business.
-She was named to the inaugural 2024 "Trailblazers in Law," 2024 and 2023 “Power of Diversity: Black 100,” 2023, 2022 and 2020 “Law Power 100,” 2021-2024 “Power of Diversity: Women 100,” 2020 “Albany Power 100” and 2019 “Law Power 50” lists by City & State New York.
-She was also named as one of New York Law Journal’s “Top Women in Law” for 2016.
+Mylan is a nationally recognized litigator.
+She is ranked as a leading lawyer in White-Collar Crime & Government Investigations – New York by Chambers USA: America’s Leading Lawyers for Business 2025 and 2023.
+She has also been included in Lawdragon’s “500 Leading Lawyers in America” list since 2023, as well as its “500 Global Leaders in Crisis Management” guide.
+Benchmark Litigation named Mylan repeatedly to its “Top 250 Women in Litigation” list, and recognized her as a “Litigation Star” nationally in Appellate, Securities and White-Collar Crime, as well as in New York.
+In 2022, The AmLaw Litigation Daily named Mylan a “Litigator of the Week” for securing a sentence of no jail time for a prominent New York real estate developer.
+She has also been recognized as a “Global Leader” since 2022 by Lexology Index (formerly Who’s Who Legal) in their Business Crime Defence Global guide.

-Mylan graduated in 1993 from Columbia Law School, where she was named a Charles Evans Hughes Fellow and was a recipient of the Jane Marks Murphy Prize.
+Mylan graduated in 1993 from Columbia Law School.
+At Columbia, Mylan was a Charles Evans Hughes Fellow and a recipient of the Jane Marks Murphy Prize.

 Capabilities